“A fascinating, genuine account of the ups and downs of life as a single mum hitting fifty”

 A Diary From the Frontline of Ordinary Life

 I was also attempting to meet people and find a boyfriend.
-As a single mother to ten-year-old twins trying to find a long term partner was challenging at the best of times.
-Online dating is a psychological minefield but unless I don the PPE and chance my luck amongst the unexploded weapons I’m not even in the game.
-Then in the new year of 2020 there is talk of a novel coronavirus in the world and everything changes.
+As a single mother to ten-year-old SEN twins, trying to find a long term partner was challenging at the best of times.
+Online dating is a psychological minefield but unless I donned the PPE and chanced my luck among the unexploded weapons I had no way of meeting anyone.
+Then in the new year of 2020 the coronavirus pandemic arrived in the world and everything changed.

-An accidental work of witness to the start of the coronavirus pandemic and a vivid chronicle of an English woman’s middle-age.
+“50 is an accidental work of witness to the start of the coronavirus pandemic and a vivid chronicle of an English woman’s middle-age“